 What is Schema and Why Does It Matter

 If you’ve ever heard the term “schema markup” (structured data) and thought, “That sounds too technical,” you’re not alone.
-It sounds more complicated than it is.
+But schema is one of the simplest ways to help both search engines and language models understand your content.

-It’s like putting clear labels on items in a store: “This is a blog post,” “This is a service page,” “This page is about John, a financial advisor in Boise.”
+Schema doesn’t change how your site looks.
+Instead, it works behind the scenes by labeling content.
+Think of it as putting clear tags on items in a store: “This is a blog post,” “This is a service page,” “This page is about John, a financial advisor in Boise.”

 Key Schemas for Financial Advisors: